c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application is still blocked on the _select_ system call
-*   In some operating systems the _select_ system call may be implemented in the way when processing delay increases linearly with the number of monitored sockets
+*   Not all operating systems support this model efficiently

 ### Signal-driven I/O model

-In the signal-driven I/O model the application makes the first non-blocking call and registers an event handler.
+In the signal-driven I/O model the application makes a non-blocking call and registers an event handler.
 When a socket is read to be read or written, an event is generated for the application.
-Then the event handler copies the data from kernel-space buffer to user-space buffer.
+Then the event handler copies the data from kernel-space buffer into user-space buffer.

 Events can be implemented either by a signal or by a thread-based callback.